turingschool/curriculum/source/projects/traffic_spy.markdown

 http://yourapplication:port/application/new
 ```

-It will include a parameter named `identifier` with a name string like `'jumpstartlab'`.
-It will include a parameter `'root_url'` with a url like `'http://jumpstartlab.com'`.
+Parameters:

+* identifier
+* root_url

+Example Request:

+{% terminal %}
+$ curl -i -d 'identifier=jumpstartlab&root_url=http://jumpstartlab.com'  http://localhost:4567/application/new
+{% endterminal %}

+Results:

+* Missing Parameters - 400 Bad Request

+If missing any of the required parameters return status `400 Bad Request` with
+a descriptive error message.

+* Identifier Already Exists - 403 Forbidden

-If that identifier already exists in the system, your application should return status `403`.
+If that identifier already exists return status `403 Forbidden` with a

-If that identifier does not yet exist, your application should return status `200` and a JSON body like this:
+descriptive error message.

+* Success - 200 OK

+When the request contains all the required parameters return status `200 OK`
+with the following data for the client:

 ```
 {"identifier":374392874}
 ```

-With a generated, unique identifier.
+* identifier - a unique identitier for the application that has been created
+  for the client.

-#### Recieve Data
+#### Receiving Data

-Your application will receive a `POST` request to the following URL pattern:
+A registered application will send `POST` requests to the following to:

 ```
 http://yourapplication:port/source/IDENTIFIER/data
 ```

 Where `IDENTIFIER` is the unique identifier generated previously for this site.
-The request will contain a JSON body with this format:
+The request will contain a parameter named 'payload' which contains the JSON
+data:

 ```
-{
+payload = {
   "url":"http://jumpstartlab.com/blog",
   "requested_at":"2013-02-16 21:38:28 -0700",
   "responded_in":37,